dhellmann/pymotw-3/source/warnings/index.rst

 .. module:: warnings
     :synopsis: Non-fatal alerts

-:Purpose: Deliver non-fatal alerts to the user about issues encountered when running a program.

 The :mod:`warnings` module was introduced by :pep:`230` as a way to warn programmers about changes in language or library features in anticipation of backwards incompatible changes coming with Python 3.0.